domenico-piol/rh-crossclusternetworking/submariner/README.md

   <img src="../diagrams/architecture-submariner.drawio.svg">
 </p>

+This said, create a namespace **in each of the workload-clusters**:

+    oc new-project sccstore-dev

-So we are going to delete the PostreSQL database from Cluster 1 and the UI and Quarkus serverless middle-tier component from Cluster 2.
+After this, we will delete the PostreSQL database from Cluster 1 and the UI and Quarkus serverless middle-tier component from Cluster 2.

 This can be easily done...
 From the SCCstore folder do: